 Need help choosing a hiking pack for a day hike or trail ride?
 Looking for an addition to your hiking wardrobe?
-As a lifelong Midwesterner, I’ve experienced the outdoors in all seasons and conditions.
-Over the years I’ve learned what works – clothing and gear that is comfortable, breathable, well made, durable, and functional.
+As a lifelong resident of the Great Lakes region, I’ve learned what works – clothing and gear that is well made, durable, and functional.

 Learn more about my recommendations here!